mihirpsheth/CI/README.md

 ## Build

-Using Travis CI, the auto build is triggered, see Build Status.
+Using Travis CI, the auto build is triggered, see Build Status or visit [Travis-CI Page](https://travis-ci.org/mihirpsheth/CI)

 ## Regression Test